 Failure to Comply: Why Breaches Occur Due to Non-Compliance

 If your organization falls under any of the types of government compliance, it’s crucial that employees follow the proper protocol to be compliant with IT security policies.
-Executives designate the process of ensuring that compliance standards are followed to IT leaders generally.
+Executives designate the process of ensuring that compliance standards are followed by IT leaders generally.
 The IT department determines where there are compliance gaps and applies the necessary measures and policies.
 However, for these measures to work efficiently, everyone in the organization must follow them.
 Unfortunately, employee non-compliance with policies can happen and when it does, security breaches are possible.

 Here Are the Top Five Causes of Breaches Due to Non-Compliance: